Right Start Mortgage, Inc DBA GFS Home Loans - Jacksonville - Kristine Kennedy logo

 GFS Home Loans offers conventional mortgage products, FHA loans, VA loans, and USDA loans through Kennedy's office.
 Services include home purchase financing, refinancing, home construction loans, and pre-approval processing.
 The company provides mortgage calculators, loan program comparisons, and an online application process described as completing in "four easy steps."
 Kennedy emphasizes personalized service, offering phone, fax, email, and in-person appointment options for client consultation.

 Kennedy's approach centers on client education and customized solutions.
 The website includes detailed explanations of mortgage concepts (conventional loans, PMI, appraisals, refinancing criteria) and educational content via weekly mortgage news blog posts.
 Client testimonials highlight her responsiveness and ability to "make things happen," suggesting a consultative approach with relationship-building emphasis.
-The branch appears positioned as a full-service mortgage origination operation rather than a specialized lender.
+The branch appears positioned as a full-service mortgage origination operation rather than a listed lender.

 As an individual loan officer, Kennedy's effectiveness depends on personal reputation and responsiveness rather than institutional brand recognition.
 While the website demonstrates professional presentation and educational resources, prospective borrowers should verify current rates, loan programs, and terms directly, as mortgage products and pricing change frequently.
 The reliance on individual loan officer relationships means service quality may vary, and borrowers should compare offers across multiple lenders to ensure competitive pricing.